Planning for Your Next Phase of Work

 For these reasons and more, the remote work trend is not going anywhere soon.
 According to a Gartner study, seventy-four percent of surveyed companies plan to institute some form of remote work for their employees on a permanent basis.
 But successful remote work requires the right communication and collaboration tools, and Zoom offers a complete communication platform for your remote team.

 Keeping your employees connected, giving them new ways to collaborate, and facilitating the interactions that build and maintain company culture are all crucial elements of a successful, productive remote workspace.
 Your communication platform is the hub that makes all of this possible.
 Use the checklist below to gauge your readiness to deploy a fully remote workspace.

 When your employees are working remotely, maintaining company culture can be a challenge.
 Zoom Events provides an event platform that is perfect for offering culture-building classes to your employees, from yoga to cooking classes, ERG events to All-Hands Meetings.
 Sharing experiences is where culture is created and maintained, and Zoom Events makes it easy to attend a wide range of events or host your own.

 Collaborate like you’re in person, even when you’re not.
-Zoom’s Whiteboard tools are perfect for collaborative brainstorms, ideation, and iteration.
-Contribute to whiteboards from your desktop application, mobile application, or Zoom Rooms for Touch devices, no meeting necessary!
-Zoom Whiteboards can easily be saved and shared to Zoom Chat or for reference or to build on in the next session, and every participant can collaborate on a Zoom Whiteboard from any device.
+Zoom’s whiteboarding tools are perfect for collaborative brainstorms, ideation, and iteration.
+Contribute to whiteboards from your desktop application, mobile application, or Zoom for touch devices.
+Whiteboards can easily be saved to Zoom Chat or shared via email for reference or to build on in the next session.

 Zoom for Home